-5.3 Information Measures
+6.2 Information Measures

-As already anticipated in Section 3, the different information measures are also subject of our analysis.
-Table 3 gives the best results for the different clustering approaches and information measures.
-It can be concluded from these results that using the Hindle or Resnik measures in general produces worse results.
-In particular, the Resnik measures yield the worst results for almost all combinations except for the FCA-based approach where it even beats the Conditional measure on the finance dataset.
+As already anticipated in Section 4, the different information measures are also subject of our analysis.
+Table 5 gives the best results for the different clustering approaches and information measures.
+It can be concluded from these results that using the Hindle or Resnik measures produces worse results on the tourism dataset, while yielding only slightly better results on the finance dataset for the FCA-based approach.
+It is also interesting to observe that compared to the FCA-based approach, the other clustering approaches are much more sensitive to the information measure used.
 Overall, the use of the Conditional information measure seems reasonable.

-5.4 Smoothing
+6.3 Smoothing

-We applied our smoothing method described in section 3 to both datasets in order to find out in how far the clustering of terms improves the results of the FCA-based approach.
-As information measure we use in this experiment the conditional probability as it performs reasonably well as shown in Section 5.3.
+We applied our smoothing method described in section 4 to both datasets in order to find out in how far the clustering of terms improves the results of the FCA-based approach.
+As information measure we use in this experiment the conditional probability as it performs reasonably well as shown in Section 6.2.
 In particular we used the following similarity measures: the cosine measure, the Jaccard coefficient, the L1 norm as well as the Jensen-Shannon and the Skewed divergences (compare (Lee, 1999)).
-Table 4 shows the results for the different similarity measures.
+Table 6 shows the impact of this smoothing technique in terms of the number of object/attribute terms added to the dataset.
 The Skew Divergence is excluded because it did not yield any mutually similar terms.
-The tables in appendix A list the mutually similar terms for the different domains and similarity measures.
-The results are unfortunately negative in this respect as compared to the baseline only clustering terms with the cosine measure slightly improved the results on the tourism domain.
-Actually, in general clustering makes the results even worse than without clustering.
+It can be observed that smoothing

 Conditional Hindle Resnik

-FCA
+FCA 1

-Tourism 43.81% 43.16% 41.00%
+Tourism 44.69% 44.51% 43.31%

-Finance 41.03% 40.60% 41.18 %
+Finance 38.85% 38.96% 38.87 %

-Complete Linkage
+Complete I Linkage

 Tourism 36.85% 27.56% 23.52%

 Finance 33.35% 22.29% 22.96%

-Average Linkage
+Average L inkage

 Tourism 36.55% 26.90% 23.93%

 Finance 32.92% 23.78% 23.26%

-Single Linkage
+Single Li nkage

 Tourism 38.57% 30.73% 28.63%

 Finance 32.15% 25.47% 23.46%

 Bi-Section-KMeans

 Tourism 36.42% 27.32% 29.33%

 Finance 32.77% 26.52% 24.00%

-Table 3: Comparison of results for different information measures in terms of F'
+Table 5: Comparison of results for different information measures in terms of F'